 Guests have a few options for casual dining options.
-Each ship has a buffet that is open for breakfast and lunch (Beach Blanket Buffet on the Disney Wonder, and Cabanas on the Disney Magic, Disney Dream and Disney Fantasy).
+Each ship has a buffet that is open for breakfast and lunch.
 The main dining restaurants are also open for breakfast and lunch.
 There is open seating for these meals, meaning you can eat in any restaurant and at any table you choose.
 24-hour room service is also available.

 Cabanas is a Casual Dining restaurant that serves fresh food favorites.
 You have the option of eating indoors or outdoors on the pool deck.
 Cabanas is a buffet that also serves a few made-to-order food choices for breakfast and lunch.
 At dinner, the restaurant becomes a table-service dining room serving Main Dining specialties.
 Cabanas is most easily accessible from the Aft elevators.

-For quick and easy fast food on the Disney Cruise Line, Pinocchio's Pizzeria, Daisy's De-Lites, Pete's Boiler Bites (only on the Disney Magic), and Scoops serve pizza and hot dogs, burgers, chicken fingers, wraps, ice cream, fresh fruit, etc. at various times each day.
-To satisfy your sweet tooth, Scoops (on the Disney Wonder) offers up ice cream and fresh fruit.
-On the Disney Magic and Wonder, you will find Daisy's De-Lites, Pete's Boiler Bites or Goofy's Galley, a great spot to pick up a light snack such as wraps and fruit.
+For quick and easy fast food on the Disney Wonder and Disney Magic, Pinocchio's Pizzeria, Daisy's De-Lites, Pete's Boiler Bites (only on the Disney Magic), and Scoops serve pizza and hot dogs, burgers, chicken fingers, wraps, ice cream, fresh fruit, etc. at various times each day.
 There is also a milk, water, soft drinks, lemonade, tea and coffee station (Joffrey's brand) on Deck 9 aft that is available most of the time each day.

 Guests looking for a quick bite to eat on the Dream or Fantasy can visit Flo's V8 Café, located near Donald's Pool on Deck 11.
 Themed to popular characters from "Cars" – Luigi's Pizza, Tow Mater's Grill and Fillmore's Favorites – this quick-service option serves snacks such as burgers, chicken tenders, pizza, fresh fruit, salads and sandwich wraps.